IceHe/lib/snip/oidc/keycloak.md

 # Keycloak

-Open Source Identity and Access Management
+Keycloak is an open source Identity and Access Management solution aimed at modern applications and services.

-For Modern Applications and Services
+It makes it easy to secure applications and services with little to no code.

 ---